GambitAnimating/ChatAppPython/README.md

 # User Manual
-## Installing
+## Installation Steps For Client Only
-Once you download or clone the project, you need to install the needed packages.
+Once you download or cloned the project, you need to install the needed packages.
 This is done easiest with pip [Installation - pip documentation v23.0.1 (pypa.io)](https://pip.pypa.io/en/stable/installation/)
 ### Unix/Mac
  - python3 -m pip install "Pillow"
  - python3 -m pip install "bcrypt"
 ### Windows